minvws/nl-kat-mula/docs/proposal.md

 * Take into account organization's scan profile level

+* Accesses multiple 'external' services to determine the priority of a task

 **Output**

 * Expose API for tasks to be popped of the priority queue

-* Accesses multiple 'external' services to determine

 ## Architecture

-* Continual process that updates and maintains the priority queue

-* TODO: internal state
+* `listener` process that listens on a channel for objects (TODO: right term?)
+  (at the moment this is `create_events`), and persists those objects into the database table `frontier`.

+* `GetFromFrontier` process, takes objects from the `frontier` table and schedules them for execution.
+This pushes objects onto the priority queue.
+  `AddToQueue`.

+* `NextCheck` process or call, for finished jobs it calculates the next time the job should be checked.

 ## Design decisions / Open questions